tari-project/tari/RFC/src/RFC-0201_TariScript.md

 C_b' > C_c'
 $$

 She cant.
-Because she would need to sign the input of the script with the block height \\( C_b' \\).
+Because she would need to sign the input of the script with the block height \\( C_b' \\) was mined at.
 She cant do it, since she does not have the private key for the script.
 And the signing data changed between :
 $$
 C_b > C_c
 $$